Thickness profiles of giant soap films: Presentation of the Experimental Setup

 \section{Presentation of the Experimental Setup}

 The experimental setup for the generation of vertical soap films has been described previously \cite{mariot2021new} and we will only outline the main features here.
 The films are formed by pulling a fishing line (in fluorocarbon with a diameter of 0.74 mm) out of a glass container, as we can see in the Fig. \ref{Fig:schema_setup_filmsgeants}.
 This wire is driven out of the soap solution by two transmissions toothed belts.
 These belts are themselves driven by two coupled stepping motors (SM56 3 18 J4.6 from Rosier Mecatronique) associated with pulleys.
-The motors were chosen in order to be able to control the velocity of the generation of the films between 20 and 250~cm/s.
-The maximum size of the films we can generate with this device is 2~m high and 70~cm wide.
+The motors were chosen in order to be able to control the velocity of the generation of the films between 20 and 250~cm/s. \ER{The acceleration takes place in the bath, before the fishing line reaches the surface and therefore the films are generated at constant velocity \cite{mariot2021new}.} The maximum size of the films we can generate with this device is 2~m high and 70~cm wide.

 The setup allows automatic detection of the presence of the films, by measuring the reflection of a white light by three photoresistances.
 In addition, thickness measurements are also possible using a UV-VIS spectrometer (Ocean Optics Nanocalc 2000) associated with an optical fiber of 400 $\mu$m diameter.
 This spectrometer, placed at the center of the films in the $y$ direction (as defined in Fig. \ref{Fig:schema_setup_filmsgeants}), allows a measurement of the local thickness and can be moved on the whole height of the films.
 To control the humidity in the environment where the films are generated, we used two commercial humidifiers (one located at the bottom of the device, the other at the top of the chamber).
 The bottom humidifier (Okoia AH450) allows us to select the target humidity and the top humidifier (Bionaire BU1300W-I), whose flow rate is adjustable, allows us to have a more homogeneous humidity in the chamber, especially when we want to work in a very humid environment.
 In the following, the humidity is fixed at $85 \pm 4 $ \%, so we will neglect evaporation.
 The temperature is measured throughout the experiments with a typical uncertainty of 0.1 $^{\circ}$C and corresponds to the ambient temperature, which is about 22 $^{\circ}$C.